CRE Loan Underwriting: A Practical Guide

 60-day money back guarantee

 The purpose of the maximum loan analysis is to determine the maximum supportable loan amount based on the NOI, the DSCR, and the LTV requirements.
-Once a lender calculates the net operating income, they will then calculate the loan amount using the loan to value and debt service coverage guidelines.
-Next, the lender will then take the lesser of the two loan amounts calculated based on the LTV approach and the DSCR approach, and this will be the maximum supportable loan amount.
+Once a lender calculates the net operating income, they will then calculate the loan amount using the loan to value, debt service coverage, and sometimes debt yield guidelines.
+Next, the lender will then take the lesser of the loan amounts calculated based on each approach, and this will be the maximum supportable loan amount.

 Let’s look at an example to clarify how this works.
 Suppose that you are acquiring a multi-tenant office property with the following stabilized NOI: